-Leilani graduated from ArtLab with two major takeaways; the ability to visualize a future as a professional artist and the power of social activism – at any age.
+Leilani graduated from PlatteForum ArtLab with two major takeaways; the ability to visualize a future as a professional artist and the power of social activism – at any age.
 As Leilani observed, “I hope our generation takes itself seriously and is committed to inspiring others to create change.”

-Part of the support Jameelah found was the courage and self-awareness needed to thrive despite her learning disability.
+As Jameelah puts it, the freedom of expression and connection to her community afforded by PlatteForum ArtLab were important factors in overcoming these obstacles.
+“ArtLab provided me with the support I needed to express my feelings through art and have conversations about our lives, politics and everything in between.” she says.
+With the support of PlatteForum ArtLab peers and staff, Jameelah uncovered courage and self-awareness needed to thrive despite her learning disability.
 As Jameelah expressed it, “I was insecure about my learning disability, but I realized I’m still human and I can be more compassionate with myself.
 Accepting my learning disability as part of my identity has been important to me.”
 Jameelah’s struggle and triumph over these trying situations culminated in her being awarded the Mayor’s Youth Award 2018, a program designed to recognize young Denverites who have overcome adversity.

 In the face of the challenges that he and his Dreamer peers face in today’s political climate, Rogelio credits his commitment to honesty, his expectations for his generation and his willingness to stand fast in the face of adversity as contributing factors in the success and self-realization he has achieved to date.